Magna International (NYSE:MGA) Downgraded by StockNews.com

-StockNews.com lowered shares of Magna International (NYSE:MGA – Get Rating) (TSE:MG) from a buy rating to a hold rating in a research note issued to investors on Saturday.
+StockNews.com lowered shares of Magna International (NYSE:MGA – Get Rating) (TSE:MG) from a buy rating to a hold rating in a report issued on Saturday morning.

-Several other equities research analysts have also recently weighed in on the stock.
-Wells Fargo & Company cut their price objective on shares of Magna International from $62.00 to $51.00 and set an equal weight rating for the company in a research report on Monday, February 13th.
-BMO Capital Markets cut their price objective on shares of Magna International from C$74.00 to C$65.00 and set an outperform rating for the company in a research report on Monday, February 13th.
-Bank of America cut shares of Magna International from a buy rating to a neutral rating and cut their price objective for the stock from $102.00 to $72.00 in a research report on Monday, January 9th.
-Royal Bank of Canada cut their price objective on shares of Magna International from $65.00 to $58.00 and set an outperform rating for the company in a research report on Tuesday, February 14th.
-Finally, Citigroup lowered their target price on Magna International from $66.00 to $53.00 and set a neutral rating for the company in a research note on Monday, February 13th.
-Two equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have given a buy rating to the company’s stock.
-According to MarketBeat, the company currently has an average rating of Hold and an average price target of $62.17.
+A number of other analysts have also recently issued reports on MGA.
+Wells Fargo & Company cut their target price on shares of Magna International from $62.00 to $51.00 and set an equal weight rating for the company in a research note on Monday, February 13th.
+Morgan Stanley cut their target price on shares of Magna International from $72.00 to $65.00 and set an overweight rating for the company in a research note on Thursday, February 16th.
+BMO Capital Markets cut their target price on shares of Magna International from C$74.00 to C$65.00 and set an outperform rating for the company in a research note on Monday, February 13th.
+Royal Bank of Canada cut their target price on shares of Magna International from $65.00 to $58.00 and set an outperform rating for the company in a research note on Tuesday, February 14th.
+Finally, Barclays started coverage on shares of Magna International in a research note on Tuesday, February 14th.
+They issued an equal weight rating and a $60.00 price objective for the company.
+Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of Hold and a consensus target price of $62.17.

 Magna International Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Friday, March 10th.
-Stockholders of record on Friday, February 24th were paid a $0.46 dividend.
+The company also recently announced a quarterly dividend, which was paid on Friday, March 10th.
+Shareholders of record on Friday, February 24th were issued a $0.46 dividend.
+This is a positive change from Magna International’s previous quarterly dividend of $0.45.
+This represents a $1.84 annualized dividend and a yield of 3.65%.
 The ex-dividend date was Thursday, February 23rd.
-This represents a $1.84 annualized dividend and a dividend yield of 3.65%.
-This is an increase from Magna International’s previous quarterly dividend of $0.45.
-Magna International’s dividend payout ratio is currently 91.54%.
+Magna International’s dividend payout ratio (DPR) is currently 91.54%.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-DGS Capital Management LLC increased its stake in shares of Magna International by 26.0% in the fourth quarter.
-DGS Capital Management LLC now owns 9,407 shares of the company’s stock valued at $528,000 after buying an additional 1,941 shares during the period.
-Systematic Financial Management LP increased its stake in shares of Magna International by 18.6% in the fourth quarter.
-Systematic Financial Management LP now owns 19,140 shares of the company’s stock valued at $1,075,000 after buying an additional 3,000 shares during the period.
-Shakespeare Wealth Management Inc. acquired a new stake in Magna International during the 4th quarter valued at approximately $233,000.
-SYSTM Wealth Solutions LLC acquired a new stake in Magna International during the 4th quarter valued at approximately $209,000.
-Finally, EverSource Wealth Advisors LLC lifted its position in shares of Magna International by 3,219.1% in the 4th quarter.
-EverSource Wealth Advisors LLC now owns 1,560 shares of the company’s stock worth $88,000 after purchasing an additional 1,513 shares during the period.
-Institutional investors and hedge funds own 59.63% of the company’s stock.
+Several hedge funds have recently bought and sold shares of the company.
+Pzena Investment Management LLC bought a new position in Magna International in the 4th quarter valued at about $230,157,000.
+Turtle Creek Asset Management Inc. grew its holdings in shares of Magna International by 8.2% during the 3rd quarter.
+Turtle Creek Asset Management Inc. now owns 2,367,404 shares of the company’s stock valued at $112,262,000 after purchasing an additional 179,300 shares during the last quarter.
+Toronto Dominion Bank increased its position in Magna International by 10.3% during the 3rd quarter.
+Toronto Dominion Bank now owns 1,939,588 shares of the company’s stock worth $91,990,000 after purchasing an additional 181,344 shares in the last quarter.
+Russell Investments Group Ltd. lifted its stake in Magna International by 10.8% in the 4th quarter.
+Russell Investments Group Ltd. now owns 615,202 shares of the company’s stock valued at $34,612,000 after purchasing an additional 60,136 shares during the last quarter.
+Finally, US Bancorp DE boosted its position in Magna International by 9.6% in the third quarter.
+US Bancorp DE now owns 493,495 shares of the company’s stock valued at $23,402,000 after buying an additional 43,025 shares in the last quarter.
+59.63% of the stock is owned by institutional investors.

 Magna International, Inc is a mobility technology company, which engages in the design, engineering, and manufacturing of automotive supplies.
 It operates through the following segments: Body Exteriors and Structures, Power and Vision, Seating Systems, and Complete Vehicles.
 The Body Exteriors and Structures segment includes body and chassis systems, exterior systems, and roof systems operations.